Kawasaki Motors: History

+1974 saw the establishment of a Kawasaki assembly facility in Lincoln, Nebraska, US, named the American Kawasaki Motors Corporation (KMC), to complete Japan-produced components into finished motorcycles for the North American market.

+Kawasaki's engines division, housed in a single office complex in Grand Rapids, Michigan, consolidates research and development projects for engines.

 Motorcycles

 Kawasaki's Aircraft Company began the development of a motorcycle engine in 1949.
 The development was completed in 1952 and mass production started in 1953.
 The engine was an air-cooled, 148 cc, OHV, four-stroke single cylinder with a maximum power of 4 PS at 4,000 rpm.
 In 1954, the first complete Kawasaki Motorcycle was produced under the name of Meihatsu, a subsidiary of Kawasaki Aircraft.
 In 1960, Kawasaki completed construction of a factory dedicated exclusively to motorcycle production and bought Meguro Motorcycles.

 All-terrain vehicles and utility vehicles

 Kawasaki's first ATV was the three-wheeled KLT200, which debuted in 1981.
 Its first four-wheel ATV, the Bayou 185, was introduced in 1985 and in 1989, its first model with four-wheel-drive, the Bayou 300 4x4.
 Today, Kawasaki's ATV line-up includes a wide range of recreational and utility ATVs.

 Kawasaki's MULE (Multi-Use Light Equipment) utility vehicle combines an ATV with a pick-up truck.
 The first MULE was produced in 1988.
 Kawasaki now calls their utility vehicles "side-by-side" vehicles.